 The Supreme Court in Sukhdev Singh v.
 Bhagatram, AIR 1975 SC 1331 and in R.D.
 Shetty v.
 International Airports Authority, AIR 1979 SC 1628, has pointed out that corporations acting as instrumentality or agency of government would become 'State' because obviously they are subjected to the same limitations in the field of constitutional or administrative law as the government itself, though in the eye of law they would be distinct and independent legal entities.
+Statutory and non-statutory bodies that get financial resources from government, have deep pervasive control of government and with functional characters as such as ICAR, CSIR, ONGC, IDBI, Electricity Boards, NAFED, Delhi Transport Corporation etc. come under the definition of state.
+Statutory and Non-statutory bodies which are not substantially generally financed by the government don't come under definition of state.
+Examples are autonomous bodies, Cooperatives, NCERT etc. In Chandra Mohan Khanna v.
+NCERT (1991) 4 SCC 578, it was held that NCERT IS not a State.
 In Satish Nayak v.
 Cochin Stock Exchange Ltd. (1995 Comp LJ 35), the Kerala High Court held that since a Stock Exchange was independent of Government control and was not discharging any public duty, it cannot be treated as 'other authority' under Article 12.